You need to confirm you are over the age of 24 and living in Scotland

 The key to selling yourself convincingly to a recruiter is knowing what your skills and strengths are.
 You’ll have picked up transferable skills throughout your life that employers will love to see.
 Knowing what yours are, and when you’ve used them in the past, will put you in a good position to talk about them in detail with an interested employer – at an interview for example.

-If you haven’t already, use the Skills Discovery tool to identify what skills you may have from your previous jobs and volunteering roles.
+If you haven’t already, use Skills Discovery to identify what skills you may have from your previous jobs and volunteering roles.
 The descriptions in your skills report will help you structure your answers in application forms, as well as identify gaps in your skills that you can potentially build on.

 Some other articles you may find helpful